Frequently Asked Questions:

 How much time do you plan on spending with your dog?

 If your answer is 10 minutes a day and a couple hours on the weekends you’re in the wrong place; get a cat.
-If you have time for 2 walks a day, yard-time every day and a couple of good long runs on the weekends your dog and rescue agency will love you.
+If you have time for 2 walks a day, yard-time every day and a couple of good long runs on the weekends your dog and adoption group will love you.

 Who lives with you?

 Children?
 Do they know about dogs?
 Can you teach them to respect one another?
 Spouse/significant other?
 Do both of you want a greyhound?
 Are both of you willing to take care of the dog?
 Roommates?
 How stable is your roommate?
 If he/she leaves will you be able to handle the dog on your own?